-KSBs Core or Fail Pass Distinction option In order to achieve a pass, all the pass descriptors mapped to this assessment method must be met.
-In order to achieve a distinction, all the pass criteria, the core distinction criteria and the specialist option distinction criteria mapped to this method must be met.
-K1 K2 K3 K15 K16 K17 K18 K19 K20 K21 K22 K23 K24 K25 K26 K27 S1 S2 S3 S10 S17 S20 S22 S23 S24 S25 S26 S27 S28 S44 B6 B7 Core Does not meet the pass criteria Identify and interpret a brief and relevant sources of information required to develop a finished animation or set of animated assets which demonstrates: the creative style voverall concept and level of animation required for the production K24 S1 S3 S10 Explain how they researched ideas and information for the animation created, taking into account own surroundings and research of visual, written, empirical and physical references, using traditional and digital animation methods K1 K2 S2 Describe how the animated assets produced are in line with the set brief production requirements meet the needs of the animation department and the next stage of the production process including: brand guidelines, design or subject matter the character's/object's development principles of anatomy and how these affect movement and timing shot construction and composition Explain how potential issues with the specification and brief have been identified and mitigated, and how this had an impact on the final product S1 S3 S10 Identify additional opportunities to use the assets created to maximise business benefits K3 K20 Provide an example of the character's performance techniques which demonstrate the emotions and thought processes in their physical actions K25 K26 S26 Provide an example of an animation using industry-standard level of "lip-sync" techniques to a pre-recorded soundtrack of two or more speaking characters in the same scene.
-K27 S27 shot breakdown and cor ntinuity -- ---------- animation of primary and secondary characters and elements K3 K15 K16 K17 K18 K19 S20 S25 S17 S28 S44
+KSBs Core or option Fail In order to achieve a pass, all the pass descriptors mapped to this assessment method must be met.
+Distinction In order to achieve a distinction, all the pass criteria, the core distinction criteria and the specialist option distinction criteria mapped to this method must be met. ------ ---------------- ------ -- ---

+K1 K2 Core Identify and interpret a brief and relevant sources of information Explain how potential issues with the K3 K15 meet the required to develop a finished animation or set of animated specification and brief have been identified and K16 K17 pass criteria assets mitigated, and how this had an impact on the final product S1 S3 S10 K18 K19 which demonstrates: iniai product o 1 03 0 10 K20 K21 the creative style Identify additional opportunities to use the K22 K23 and the second and assets created to maximise business benefits K24 K25 overall concept and K3 K20 K26 K27 level of animation required for the production S1 S2 K24 S1 S3 S10 Provide an example of the character's/object's/creature's performance S3 S10 Explain how they researched ideas and information for the animation techniques which demonstrate the emotions and S17 S20 created, taking into account own surroundings and research of visual, thought processes in their physical actions K25 K26 S26 S22 S23 written, empirical and physical references, with reference to traditional or digital animation methods K1 K2 S2 R20 320 S24 S25 Describe how the animated assets produced are in line with the set S26 S27 brief production requirements meet the needs of the animation Provide an example of an animation using S28 S44 department and the next stage of the production process including: industry standard level of synchronisation with a B6 B7 brand guidelines, design or subject matter pre-recorded soundtrack K27 S27 the character's/object/creature's development principles of anatomy and how these affect movement and timing shot construction and composition

+Crown copyright 2019 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
+Visit www.nationalarchives.gov.uk/doc/opengovernment-licence
-Describe how they applied:

-- performance guidelines for the characters they are working on, such as how they may react and behave in different situations - the logic of physical motion, weight, balance, texture and form - character movement and lip sync, and how they ensure animations are in sync with the soundtrack - how live action reference can influence your ability to animate characters - the personality and traits of the character/ object/ creature, conveying emotions, behaviours and actions within a scene
+- shot breakdown and continuity - animation of primary and secondary characters/objects/creatures and elements K3 K15 K16 K17 K18 K19 S20 S25 S17 S28 S44 Describe how they applied: - performance guidelines for the characters/objects/creatures they are working on, such as how they may react and behave in different situations - the logic of physical motion, weight, balance, texture and form • character/object/creature movement and how they ensure animations are in sync with the soundtrack - - how live action reference can influence your ability to animate characters/objects/creatures - the personality and traits of the character/ object/ creature, conveying emotions, behaviours and actions within a scene K25 K26

-K25 K26 K27 S26 S27
+K27 S26 S27